 The craftsmen worked and lived together in a specific area, creating a cooperative system for merchandise.
 Finally, they gave the name of their crafts to the designated streets of the quarter, such that most streets acquired names beginning with hàng (Wares), for example, Hàng Da street (leather wares street) or Hàng Thiếc street (tin wares street).
 While several of these streets are still specialised in the trade that gave them their names, others have been replaced with another type of wares to meet the demand of modern-day customers.
 For instance, Hàng Buồm street (sail wares street) no longer sell sail equipment.
 Instead, it has become dominated by traditional cakes and candies.

 While wandering around Hanoi’s Old Quarter, you will encounter at least one or two street vendors.
-Even though it isn’t a feature unique to Vietnam, street vending is still an essential part of the city life.
+Even though it isn’t a feature unique to Vietnam, street vending is still an essential part of city life.
 No one has ever known what time or age they did appear.
 The only thing we know is that they serve as an informal yet extremely important agent in the local economy.

 Strange as it may sound, street vendors do have stable trading relationships and frequent customers.
 Quality is, therefore, preserved to an acceptable extent and local people who shop for fresh grocery can enjoy the luxury of having products delivered to their door daily without any extra cost.
 Products vary as widely as needs call for, with vegetables, fruits, flowers and home-made dishes are the most common goods.
 Nevertheless, bargaining is virtually obligatory, especially if you are a tourist.

 As you continue exploring the Old Quarter, you might come across some tò he, one of the rare surviving traditional toys of Vietnam.
 Amid the bustling scene of the Old Quarter, it’s easy to miss these colourful toy figurines because only a handful of craftsmen can still produce them.
 Made of glutinous rice powders, tò he is edible and can be kneaded into any shape and form, ranging from flowers, animals to characters in folk stories or cartoon.
-It is considered a cultural ambassador of Vietnam because it represents the skill and creativity of the Vietnamese craftsmen.
+It is considered a cultural ambassador of Vietnam because it represents the skill and imagination of the Vietnamese craftsmen.